jeff89179/anydesk-backup-restore-utility/README.md

 Once you open AnyDesk after restoring the backed up config, it should have all of the previously saved connections and histories.

 NOTE: THIS IS STILL A WORK IN PROGRESS.
 Currently, it pulls in the .anydesk/incoming folder - which can contain some larger files from the File Transfer function of AnyDesk.
 I will eventually figure out how to exclude this in a future version.

+MAY NEED TO HOLD CMD WHILE OPENING THIS INITIALLY SINCE IT'S NOT SIGNED.
+MACOS WILL FLAG IT.